Parker Kelly: Colorado Avalanche

 Kelly agreed to a two-year, $1.65 million contract with the Colorado Avalanche on July 1, 2024.
 He made his Avalanche debut on the opening night of the season in a 8-4 defeat to the Vegas Golden Knights on October 9, 2024.
 Thrust into centering the Avalanche's fourth-line, Kelly recorded his first goal with Colorado in a multi-point effort against the Washington Capitals on November 15, 2024.
 Kelly demonstrated his versatility throughout the season, and after the acquisition of Jack Drury, he responded in a move to the wing by increasing his offensive output and finishing the regular season setting career-highs with 11 assists and 19 points.
 Kelly also matched his career-bests in goals and games played and since hits began being tracked in 2005-06, he became the third player in Avalanche history to play at least 80 games and record at least 150 hits in his first season, joining Blake Comeau and Gabriel Landeskog.
 He made his NHL playoff debut with Colorado, registering 1 assist through 7 games in a first-round defeat to the Dallas Stars.

 After a successful debut season with the Avalanche, Kelly was signed to a four-year, $6.8 million contract extension through to 2030 on July 1, 2025.
+He set a new career-high for goals in a season, at 9, after scoring in a January 24, 2026 game against the Philadelphia Flyers.
+He scored his first playoff goal and first playoff game-winning goal during Game 4 of the Avalanche's second round series against the Minnesota Wild on May 11, 2026 during the 2026 Stanley Cup playoffs.